 Generally, I'm not much of an 'adventure' traveller.
 I will occasionally dip a toe into something active but on the whole I'd rather see things than do them.

-I have done some gritty global reporting – interviewing victims of the genocide in Rwanda for Marie Claire, for example, or finding what the life of a Geisha actually entails (Real magazine) but generally I'm far too much of a coward to visit anywhere really dangerous
+I have done some gritty global reporting – interviewing survivors of the genocide in Rwanda for Marie Claire, for example, or finding what the life of a Geisha actually entails (Real magazine) but generally I'm far too much of a coward to visit anywhere really dangerous

 Check out my Travel blog, Madame Passepartout, for examples of my work.